pabigot/buffer-layout/README.md

 * Signed and unsigned integral values from 1 to 6 bytes in length, in little-endian or big-endian format;
+* Signed and unsigned 64-bit integral values decoded as integral Numbers;
 * Float and double values (also little-endian or big-endian);
 * Sequences of instances of an arbitrary layout;
 * Structures with named fields containing arbitrary layouts;